Prophet Inequalities over Time: Introduction

-In contrast to the prophet-inequalities discussed above, the work on models that are over time is sparse.
+In contrast to the prophet inequalities discussed above, the work on models that are over time is sparse.
 For secretary problems, Fiat et al.~\cite{DBLP:conf/esa/FiatGKN15} have coined the temp secretary problem, where each random variable arrives uniformly distributed over a period of time.
 There is a fixed duration $\lambda$ for all random variables and each random variable has an individual value.
 Then the decider online selects a subset of the random variables such that no two random variables overlap.
-Kesselheim and T\"onnis~\cite{DBLP:conf/esa/KesselheimT16} improved and generalized the result and gave a $\frac{1}{2} - \O(\sqrt{\lambda})$-competitive algorithms for the basic problem.
-In the prophet-inequality minimization domain, Disser et al.~\cite{DBLP:journals/mor/DisserFGGKSST20} showed that, for the minimization version of the problem considered in this paper, it is possible to achieve constant prophet-inequalities if the algorithm is required to cover every step of the online process.
+Kesselheim and T\"onnis~\cite{DBLP:conf/esa/KesselheimT16} improved and generalized the result and gave a $\frac{1}{2} - \O(\sqrt{\lambda})$-competitive algorithm for the basic problem.
+In the prophet inequality minimization domain, Disser et al.~\cite{DBLP:journals/mor/DisserFGGKSST20} showed that, for the minimization version of the problem considered in this paper, it is possible to achieve constant prophet inequalities if the algorithm is required to cover every step of the online process.
 This means, there is no restriction on the number of values selected simultaneously.
-In addition, they showed that this is not possible if the decider is restricted to selecting only a single number at a time.
-This result is in contrast to the impossibility result by Esfandiari et al.~\cite{DBLP:journals/siamdm/EsfandiariHLM17} who showed that even for i.i.d.\ random variables, there is no constant prophet-inequality for the minimization version.
+In addition, they showed that this is not possible if the decider is restricted to selecting only a single value at a time.
+This result is in contrast to the impossibility result by Esfandiari et al.~\cite{DBLP:journals/siamdm/EsfandiariHLM17} who showed that even for i.i.d.\ random variables, there is no constant prophet inequality for the minimization version.
+For a maximization over time similar to the model in this paper, where the lending durations are not a decision of the algorithm but instead a part of the online input, Feng et al.~\cite{feng2022near} showed a lower bound on the competitive ratio of $0.5$.
+Faw et al.~\cite{faw2022learning} refine this result for the special case where the lending duration is one fixed parameter $d\in o(n)$.
+In this setting, they prove a tight competitive ratio of $d/(2d-1)>0.5$.

+Recently, Cristi and Oren~\cite{cristi2024planning} introduced a graph-theoretic framework for prophet inequalities, where the algorithm traverses a graph and the available decisions depend on the algorithm's position in the graph.
+Our model is a special case of this setting and we obtain a lower bound of $0.5$ on our prophet inequality by~\cite{cristi2024planning}.
+In this work, we improve the lower bound to $0.598$ for $n\to\infty$.

+Independent of our work Perez-Salazar and Verdugo~\cite{perez2024optimal} presented a single-threshold algorithm for prophet inequalities over time with a competitive ratio of $0.567$ and proved that no single-threshold algorithm can outperform this guarantee.
+Moreover, they improved the general lower bound for the problem to $0.618$, matching our upper bound in Section \ref{sec:upperbound}, by modeling the optimal dynamic programming approach for a worst-case instance though convex programming.
+This shows the tightness of our upper bound.
+Nevertheless, our algorithm presented in Section \ref{sec:betterlower} obtains a near-optimal guarantee on the competitive ratio while using significantly easier thresholds given in a closed form.